BREAKING THE BAT1 of 12

-The best Bat-villains share a lot in common with Batman himself, and who better than his childhood friend Tommy Elliot to do that?
+The best Bat-villains share a lot in common with Batman himself – case in point, his childhood friend Tommy Elliott.
 Much of Tommy's tragedy was shockingly self-inflicted, however, but that didn't mean he couldn't blame the Wayne family for it.
-In his first story, he made Batman run a gauntlet of his worst villains including what appeared to be the recently resurrected Jason Todd, his second Robin but that was just the beginning.
-Later, Hush would literally take Catwoman's heart out, striking at Bruce's on-and-off paramour in a vicious manner.
+In his first story, he made Batman run a gauntlet of his worst villains - including what appeared to be the recently resurrected Jason Todd, his second Robin - but that was just the beginning.
+Later, Hush would literally cut out Catwoman's heart, striking at Bruce's on-and-off paramour in a vicious manner.

-If you can get past the fact that she was one of the primary antagonists in 1997's <i>Batman & Robin</i> film (foiled by wax lips!), you can see how Poison Ivy is one of the greatest Batman villains of all time, and one of the most iconic female characters in comics. <p>A relatively new addition to Batman's rogues gallery (debuting in 1966), Poison Ivy is like a lot of the best Batman villains in that rather than just being totally evil, she actually she has some good points, and would be more sympathetic if she didn't happen to be dangerously crazy.
-Rather than being out for herself, Pamela Isely fights for the Earth albeit through criminal (and frequently murderous) means.
+A middle-years addition to Batman's rogues gallery (debuting in 1966), Poison Ivy is like a lot of the best Batman villains in that rather than just being totally evil, she actually she has some good points, and would be more sympathetic if she didn't happen to be dangerously crazy.
+Rather than being out for herself, Pamela Isley fights for the Earth - albeit through criminal (and frequently murderous) means.